World Chess Championship 1990: 1990 Championship match

 Kasparov clinched the title after Game 22, when he led 12-10.
-The two final games were played, and Kasparov won the match and 12½-11½.
+The two final games were played, and Kasparov won the match 12½-11½.

 Although still a Soviet citizen, Kasparov refused to play the Championship match under the flag of the USSR.
 Instead, he wanted to use the Russian flag (not the flag of the RSFSR, but the old tri-color) which, incidentally, would be re-adopted after the collapse of the Soviet Union a year later.
 Kasparov was indeed allowed to play with a small Russian tri-color at the table.

 This would be Kasparov and Karpov's last world championship match against each other.
 Kasparov said of the match:

 "Before the match I was planning a blitzkrieg and I predicted that Karpov would be crushed, but our fifth battle for the crown, as usual, turned into a hard fight and lasted the full 24 games.
 I would explain this by inadequacy of my preparation, including the phsical aspect.
 I simply lacked the nervous energy for carrying out of a blitzkrieg. […] Indeed, my play way too uneven, ubnalanced, and at times obviously poor.
 In a good half dozen games I missed a certain win, suddenly losing energy at decisive moments, and all three of my defeats were the result of blunders and inexplicable mental black-outs. […] Today, nearly twenty years later, after soberly assesing the unprecedented complexity and drama of the situation prior to the match, I wonder by what miracle my team nevertheless managed to cope with the challenges of those turbulent times.
 Despite all the difficulties and extreme fatigue, I was sustained by confidence in my playing superiority over the opponent (as in the 1986 match, not once was he able to take the lead).
 The fifth match was destined to become the last one in my lengthy battle with Karpov for the chess crown, although at the start of 1991, this was far from obvious.”